ThatGuyEli/uncontained/README.md

 need to be manually installed by the user unless they wish to modify the game's source code.

+The color scheme of this game is the Nord color scheme, with some modifications.
+The Nord color scheme is open source.

 ## Installation
 **DISCLAIMER**: This code is not publically available.
 I have a private repository on GitHub, but this is for backup storage only.
 If the user